xuguyuan/mytools/README.md

 # mytools
  a tools just for me

+remember to push before commit if you directly commit, all changes would be staged and automatically commit, so if you want to make another change, you have to go over again to make a comment before commit.

-update 9/2/2019
+##update 9/2/2019

-## nothing new except i have done some testing on the last version so the pycache might be different, that is.
+ nothing new except i have done some testing on the last version so the pycache might be different, that is.

 one important discovery is that you can not import a function that is included in a class, the functions that can be imported are those outside of the class.